colelawrence/decipad/apps/docs/docs/built-in-formulas/formulas-for-booleans.md

 sidebar_position: 30
 ---

-# Functions for booleans
+# Formulas for booleans

-Built-in functions that operate on booleans:
+Built-in formulas that operate on booleans:

 ## not